Scalingo/documentation/_posts/languages/php/2016-07-28-php-wordpress-deployment.md

 scalingo -a myapp env-set SECURE_KEY A_RANDOM_TOKEN_HERE
 ```

+> You can generate a random token with the command: `openssl rand -hex 32`

 ## Plugins and updates

 Since the container filesystem is volatile, plugins and addon should